Privacy Policy

 We may also:

-We will not collect information about you that is “sensitive information” which includes information about your health, biometrics, genetics, ethnic background, sexual preferences, criminal records, religious belief, religious affiliations, philosophical believes, professional memberships, trade memberships, political memberships and opinions unless you provide your consent, or we are authorised to do so by law.
+We will not collect information about you that is “sensitive information” which includes information about your health, biometrics, genetics, ethnic background, sexual preferences, criminal records, religious belief, religious affiliations, philosophical believes, professional memberships, trade memberships, political memberships and opinions unless you provide your consent, or we are authorised or required to do so by law.

 Electronic Identification Verification